Ianbcode/ianbcode.github.io/README.md

-# [ianbcode - A Clean Blog]
+# ianbcode.github.io - my blog website

-A clean blog website designed to show my intereset, my projects, as well as who I am.
+A clean blog website designed to show my intereset, my projects, as well as who I am to anyone that may be interested.

 ## Copyright and License